otrv4/libgoldilocks/README.md

 # Goldilocks library

-The Goldilocks library is for ed448-Goldilocks elliptic curve research and practical application.
-It is based upon Mike Hamburg's libdecaf library:
+The Goldilocks library is a production library, providing the ed448 elliptic curve.
+It is based on Mike Hamburg's libdecaf library:
 [ed448goldilocks](https://sourceforge.net/p/ed448goldilocks/code/ci/master/tree/).

-The goals of this library are:

-* Creating a pure implementation of ed448-Goldilocks.

 This library is intended for developers who have experience with cryptography.
 It doesn't (yet?) include documentation on how to use